 Incentives for improved implementation of key commitments

-The cyclic procedure is by its very nature an incentive for improved implementation, in the way that it highlights levels of implementation, and supports improvements.
+The cyclic procedure is by its very nature an incentive for improved implementation, in the way that it highlights levels of implementation, and supports improvements through targeted peer-learning and support.
 In addition it is proposed that countries that have made significant progress will be offered the opportunity to highlight their work on implementation at the Ministerial Conference.

 In the event that no action plan has been produced and no improvement in implementation noted from the data submitted during two cycles, the lack of improvement will be brought to the attention of the Ministerial Conference.
 The Ministers will be asked for recommendations on how to proceed on a case by case basis.